 Employee wellbeing surveys measure various aspects of wellbeing by asking employees a range of questions.

 HR also measure wellbeing through metrics such as employee turnover, employee engagement surveys and absenteeism.
+Employee engagement surveys are designed to measure and assess how motivated and engaged your employees are to perform their best at work each day.

 The benefit of an employee wellbeing survey is that it addresses underlying issues head on.
 Employee wellness surveys invite employees to reflect on their physical and mental health and the ways in which the company supports them.
 Wellbeing surveys may be conducted once a month to check-in with employees.